-Gerard Timbs is a Partner in the firm’s Property and Real Estate Group where he specialises in planning, environment and sustainability law including major projects, mixed use, master-planned and multi-unit residential projects, renewable energy (solar farms), agricultural and tourism developments and local, state and federal government work.
+Gerard Timbs is a Partner in the firm’s Planning, Environment & Sustainability group where he specialises in planning, environment and sustainability law including major projects, mixed use, master-planned and multi-unit residential projects, renewable energy (solar farms), agricultural and tourism developments and local, state and federal government work.

 Gerard’s clients include developers, applicants, land owners, third party stake holders and Local and State Government authorities.

-Gerard is a recognised industry expert and has been named in the 2014 to 2020 editions of Best Lawyers in Australia for the practice areas of Land Use and Zoning Law; and Planning and Environmental Law.
-Gerard is also recognised in the 2017 and 2019 edition of Doyles Guide as a Leading and Recommended Planning & Development Lawyer in Queensland.
+Gerard has been listed in the Best Lawyers in Australia 2014 to 2021 edition for Land Use and Zoning Law and Planning and Environmental Law.
+He is also recognised in the 2017 to 2020 edition of Doyles Guide as a Recommended lawyer in Planning & Development Law in Queensland.

 Gerard is also a qualified (previously practising) town planner and the current editor of the Queensland Environmental Practice Reporter.